 Each version of the Award is different depending on the activity it is wrapped around.
 The Award is delivered locally by staff members from across the University who you should contact directly if you are interested in undertaking a version of the Award.

 Please note that the Edinburgh Award cannot credit past experiences.
-For example, if you are doing a summer internship and want to obtain recognition for it, you need to register for the Edinburgh Award (Summer Work Experience and Volunteering) before the deadline and complete the tasks outlined on this page.
+For example, if you are doing a summer internship and want to obtain recognition for it, you need to register for the Edinburgh Award (Work Experience) before you start your internship.